lucasdsalves/basicAngularApp/README.md

 # MeuProjetoAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5 during a study course on desenvolvedor.io.

+Single Page Application with some Data Binding concepts - Interpolation, Property Binding, Event Binding and Two-Way Binding.

 ## Development server